In Morocco Hills, Cannabis Farmers Bet On Budding Industry - UrduPoint

 Morocco -- the world's top producer of hashish according to the United Nations -- lies on Europe's doorstep and is potentially well placed to become a top legitimate exporter.

-But a domestic crackdown on growers, slow progress in issuing licenses for legal production and strong competition from European operators has left Rif farmers out in the cold.
+But a domestic crackdown on growers, slow progress in issuing licences for legal production and strong competition from European operators has left Rif farmers out in the cold.

 "We're still attached to this plant, but it has stopped giving us anything," said Souad, a cannabis farmer in the village of Azila.